mht94-dev/mht94.github.io/_posts/2015-06-02-Getting-Started.md

 ---
 layout: post
 title: "My first Blog post (and website)!"
+comments: true
 date: 2015-06-02
 ---

-Well.
-Finally got around to creating a website.
-Currently, it's powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be!
-I'll look into Twitter Bootstrap and see if that is any better.
+Finally got around to creating my website.
+It's powered by [Jekyll](http://jekyllrb.com) and I use Markdown for my posts.
+I'll look into adding Twitter Bootstrap to my site and see if that is any better.
 I should note that this [awesome tutorial](http://jmcglone.com/guides/github-pages/) helped build my first revision of this website.